zeptonaut/zeptonaut.github.io/_posts/2015-7-1-personal-constitution.md

 The second habit in the book is *"Begin with the end in mind"*.
 Essentially, Covey suggests that you begin all important projects by clearly defining *in writing* what success looks like.
 Then, as you work on the project, you should frequently review the success criteria and make sure that you're on track.

 Given that life is essentially one big project, he suggests having such criteria for your life. *When you die, how do you want your life to have been lived?
-What are some principles you should live by in order to live such a life?*.
+What are some principles you should live by in order to live such a life?*

 He encourages readers to actually write these things down as a sort of personal constitution, review that consitution regularly, and curate it over time.